oscar-barlow/CV/ReadMe.md

 * Broad degree in which I studied formal logic, ethics, and cultural theory.

-##Hobbies
+## Hobbies
 In my spare time, I like to brew my own beer.
-Recipes and brewlogs at: [http://www.brewersfriend.com/homebrew/brewer/70943/oscar-barlow](http://www.brewersfriend.com/homebrew/brewer/70943/oscar-barlow)
+Recipes and brewlogs [here](http://www.brewersfriend.com/homebrew/brewer/70943/oscar-barlow).